chrisdegutis/group-policy-adminstration/README.md

 </ul>

 <p>
-If you have not completed the environment setup, refer to the following project:
+Refer to the following lab for the domain environment setup:
 </p>
 <p>
-<b>Active Directory Domain Deployment in Microsoft Azure</b>
+<a href="https://github.com/chrisdegutis/configure-ad"><b>Active Directory Domain Deployment in Microsoft Azure</b></a>
 </p>

 <h2>Environments and Technologies Used</h2>